CCNet

 Conclusion

 The Online Access Act is a groundbreaking project that can fundamentally change the interaction between citizens, businesses, and the administration in Germany.
 However, the challenges regarding data protection and citizens' informational self-determination should not be underestimated.
 Careful planning, involvement of data protection experts, and ongoing assessment of risks and opportunities are necessary to realize a secure and inclusive digital administration.
-Continuous collaboration among all stakeholders is key to harnessing the potentials of digitization while preserving the fundamental rights of citizens.
+Continuous collaboration among all stakeholders is key to harnessing the potentials of digitalization while preserving the fundamental rights of citizens.